Unleash/proxy-client-react/README.md

 );
 ```

 To check if a feature is enabled.
-Test:
+Use the following syntax:

 ```jsx
 import { useFlag } from '@unleash/proxy-client-react';